apigee-labs/rapier/README.md

 ### Property Tracker

-Our last example shows a more complex set of relationships.
+The next example shows a more complex set of relationships.
 In this example, a Dog can be owned by a Person or an Institution and People and Institutions can own Bicycles as well as Dogs.
 The [source for this example is here](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/property-tracker.yaml).
 This example strains the expressive power of Swagger - for completeness we include a generated [Swagger document here](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/swagger-property-tracker.yaml).